 Count Me In LKDSB

-In March 2022, the Lambton Kent District School Board (LKDSB) will launch the Count Me In LKDSB Student Census to collect information to better understand our students and school communities in support of equity, inclusion, student achievement and well-being.
+March 1-April 8, 2022, the Lambton Kent District School Board (LKDSB) will launch the Count Me In LKDSB Student Census to collect information to better understand our students and school communities in support of equity, inclusion, student achievement and well-being.
 This initiative is part of the LKDSB's commitment within its Strategic Priority of “Inclusive Diversity: Championing anti-oppressive education."